 Joint Media StatementFor Release on Monday 13 November 2023Environmental Defenders, Activists and CSOs Applaud Government’s Decision to Uphold Decision on No Mining in the Lower Zambezi National ParkWe, the undersigned, acknowledge and applaud the decision by government through the Ministry of Green Economy and Environment (MoGEE) to uphold the decision to cancel the decision letter...Continue Reading

 Publish What You Pay (PWYP), which is a coalition of civil society organisation (CSO) working in extractives; coordinated over 10 Civil Society organisations (CSOs) in analyzing the 14th report Zambia Extractive Industries Transparency Initiative (ZEITI) report covering the financial year 2021.
-Being a globally recognized initiative, the EITI promotes good governance in the management of natural...Continue Reading
+Being a globally recognized initiative, the EITI promotes good governance in the management of...Continue Reading